zama-ai/hpu_fpga/README.md

 This repository includes:

-* the RTL sources in SystemVerilog
+* the RTL sources in SystemVerilog.
 * the block design necessary for AMD FPGA designs.
     * The block design, defining the CIPS and the card management configuration, is partly derived from AVED.
 See [block design code](versal/scripts/bd)).
-* the flow for the FPGA V80 bitstream generation
+* the flow for the FPGA V80 bitstream generation.
-* the flow for the simulation
+* the flow for the simulation.
-* the firmware code for the Real-Time Processing Unit (RPU)
+* the firmware code for the Real-Time Processing Unit (RPU).
     * The firmware is derived from [Xilinx's AVED](https://github.com/Xilinx/AVED).
 See [firmware documentation](fw/arm/README.md).

 > [!Tip]
 > HPU also needs the following piece of software:
 >
 > * AMI driver can be found [here](https://github.com/zama-ai/AVED).
-> * The high level API can be found [here](https://github.com/zama-ai/tfhe-rs)
+> * The high level API can be found [here](https://github.com/zama-ai/tfhe-rs).
-> * The HPU register interface is generated using the tool [regmap](https://github.com/zama-ai/hw_regmap).
+> * The HPU register interface is generated using the tool [hw_regmap](https://github.com/zama-ai/hw_regmap).
 It is loaded in HPU FPGA project as a git submodule.